West European Politics

 With Alison Johnston and Greg Fuller

 Comparative political economy (CPE) has robustly examined the political and institutional determinants of income inequality.
-However, the study of wealth, which is more unequally distributed than income, has been largely neglected within CPE.
-Using an error correction model, we examine how economic, political and institutional dynamics move wealth-to-income ratios (which, we argue, can proxy movements in wealth distortions) in the short and long-run, within Western European and OECD countries.
-We find that the political and institutional determinants that affect income inequality have no short or long-run effects on the wealth-to-income ratio.
-Rather, the stock of wealth in society is driven by rising housing prices, as well as price changes in other financial assets, not home ownership or national saving rates.
-Hence, housing’s impact on wealth accumulation is driven solely by prices.
-We conclude by explaining what our results mean for generational cleavages and political conflict between baby- boomer home-owning incumbents, and millennial home-owning aspirers.
+However, the study of wealth, which is more unequally distributed than income, has been largely understudied within CPE.
+Using new data from the World Income Database (WID), this article examines how economic, political and institutional dynamics shape wealth-to-income ratios within Western European and OECD countries.
+It is found that the political and institutional determinants that affect income inequality have no short- or long-run effects on the wealth-to-income ratio.
+Rather, the rise in wealth-to-income ratios is driven by rising housing prices, as well as price changes in other financial assets, not home ownership or national saving rates.
+The article concludes by examining how the changing dynamics of housing prices and wealth inequality will increasingly shape intergenerational – and associated class-based – political conflict in Western Europe.